76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 68% of shoppers abandon carts because of complicated checkout processes.
 Personalized checkout can reduce this by 35%.

-This strategy streamlines the buying process as it remembers customer preferences and previous choices.
+This strategy streamlines the buying process by remembering customer preferences and previous choices.
 The goal is to remove friction from the purchase process by automatically filling out customer data and offering personalized options based on past behavior.

 Here are ways to simplify this process:

-Take a look at how these brands use hyper-personalization and think about how you can adapt similar ideas.
+Take a look at how these brands use hyper-personalization, and consider how you can adapt similar ideas.

 Amazon personalizes shopping experiences with product recommendations based on user behavior.
 It tailors the experience to each customer as their strategy to drive more sales.